AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis-jee.md

 ---
 title: Transaction Reports Billable APIs for AEM Forms on JEE.
-description: List of all the APIs that are accounted as transactions.
+description: List of all the APIs that are accounted as transactions for AEM Forms on JEE.
 topic-tags: forms-manager
-docset: aem65
 feature: Transaction Reports
 ---
-# Transaction reporting Billable APIs for AEM Forms on JEE{#transaction-reports-billable-apis}
+# Transaction reporting Billable APIs for AEM Forms on JEE {#transaction-reports-billable-apis}

-AEM Forms on JEE provides several APIs to submit, process, and render documents.
+AEM Forms on JEE provide several APIs to submit, process, and render documents.
 Some APIs are accounted as transactions and others are free to use.
 This document provides a list of all the APIs that are accounted as transactions.
 Here are a few common scenarios where a billable API is used:

 * Converting a document from one format to another
 * Flattening a dynamic PDF document
 * Merging an interactive PDF document with another PDF document

 Billing APIs does not account for the number of pages, the length of a document or form, or final format of the rendered document.
-A transaction report divides the transactions into three categories: Documents Rendered, Submitted, Converted.

 <!--

 * **Forms Submitted:** When data is submitted from any type of form created with AEM Forms and the data is submitted to any data storage repository or database is considered form submission.
 For example, submitting an HTML5 Form, PDF Forms are accounted as forms submitted.
 Each form in a form set is considered a submission.
 For example, if a form set has 5 forms, when the form set is submitted, transaction reporting service counts it as 5 submissions.